Educational Studies (EDUC) Chair

 Courses are designed for liberal arts students interested in studying the problems and prospects of education, the nature and function of educational inquiry, the processes and outcomes of educational practice, and the relation of educational institutions to other social institutions.
 In these courses, students learn about a variety of methodologies and perspectives.
 In addition, we move students beyond the borders of Colgate by offering them a variety of opportunities to apply the theoretical knowledge they gain through coursework to practical endeavors in local schools and community centers.

-In particular, we encourage first-year students to consider taking our introductory course, FSEM 182/EDUC 101.
+In particular, we encourage first-year students to consider taking our introductory course, EDUC 101 (also offered as FSEM 182).

 For further details on programs and courses, consult the University Catalogue, our web page, and/or the department chair.
 Students interested in entering our elementary and secondary teacher education programs are encouraged to contact the department as soon as possible during their first semester at Colgate.
-Also note the brief description of our teacher education programs (will be a link).
+Also note the brief description of our teacher education programs.

 View all with day/time information